-These pear shaped pendants are stunning.
-They have the clarity and perfection of a very expensive natural gem equivalent, and measure 16mm x 10mm (approximate with my ruler).
-The beautiful faceting on both sides allows the light to shine through, and gives them amazing sparkle with the natural movement of wearing them.
-The facets are not rough or too angular making them comfortable to touch, especially useful if you are a ‘twiddler’ of your jewellery.
+These Swarovski® pear-shaped pendants come with the clarity and perfection of a very expensive, natural gem equivalent, and measure 16mm x 10mm (approximately).
+The effective faceting on both sides allows the light to shine through, while giving off a bright sparkle that comes with the natural movement of wearing them.
+The facets are not rough or too angular making them comfortable to touch and wear, particularly useful if you are a ‘twiddler’ of your jewellery.

-The front and back of the pendants are identical, and have a slight puffy shape.
-The outer edges of the beads have a very smooth flat 1mm (approximately) side, which could be used as a seat for some D shaped wire to edge the crystal and give the appearance of a bezel setting.
-The drill hole is at the top of the pear shape, and goes from front to back, and I can easily thread 1mm wire through and still have enough space for natural movement of the crystal.
-The ability to thread 1mm wire through a drill hole is quite unusual, and will give lots of potential to use as a focus in an intricate wire wrap, knowing you have the security of the crystal being anchored in by the drill hole.
+The front and back of the pendants are identical and have a slight “puffy” shape, while the outer edges of the beads have a very smooth, flat 1mm (approximately) side – which could be used as a seat for some D-shaped wire to edge the crystal and give the appearance of a bezel setting.
+The drill hole is at the top of the pear shape and goes from front to back, so you can easily thread 1mm wire through and still have enough space for natural movement of the crystal.
+The ability to thread 1mm wire through a drill hole is quite unusual and will give lots of potential to use as a focus in an intricate wire wrap, all while knowing you have the security of your Swarovski® crystal pendant being anchored by the drill hole.

-If keeping it simple is your style, the front to back drill hole means that fitting a jump ring will automatically give you the position that you require for threading a chain through, and the crystal will be facing in the correct direction.
-Another beautiful way these pear shaped pendants can be displayed is by using a briolette wrap at the top (below), this will hide the drill hole but allow the rounded bottom of the pear to dance with the light.
+If keeping it simple is your style, the front to back drill hole means that fitting a jump ring will automatically give you the position that you require for threading a chain through, and your Swarovski® necklace pendant will be facing in the correct direction.
+Another beautiful way these pear-shaped pendants can be displayed is by using a briolette wrap at the top (shown below).
+This will hide the drill hole but allow the rounded bottom of the pear to dance with the light.

-I like to use these shapes in clusters of five to make an exquisitely beautiful sparkling stylised flower.
-Five can be threaded onto a piece of wire, formed into a circle with the petals facing up, and then the ends of the wire curled or swirled to form the centre of the flower.
-The colour featured below is the ruby red shade, used a part of a tutorial to make a copper brooch.
-Due to the way the light dances off the facets, these pear shaped pendants would also look stunning in a sun catcher hanging in the window.
+These shapes are ideal to use in clusters of five to make a beautiful, stylised flower.
+Five of the pear-shaped gemstones can be threaded onto a piece of wire, formed into a circle with the petals facing up, and then the ends of the wire curled or swirled to form the centre of the flower.
+The colour featured below is the ruby red shade, used as part of a tutorial to make a copper brooch.
+Because of the way the light dances off the facets, these Swarovski® pear-shaped pendants would also look stunning in a sun catcher hanging in the window.

-The stunning pear shaped beads are part of the range of Swarovski Crystal pendants available at Cooksongold.
+The stunning pear-shaped gemstones are part of the range of Swarovski® Crystal pendants available at Cooksongold.
 Why not explore our full selection and get creative?